Frequently Asked Questions

 The Maryland Food Bank is a nonprofit hunger-relief organization, leading the movement to end hunger throughout Maryland.
 For more than 35 years, the Maryland Food Bank has partnered with communities across the state to distribute food to individuals and families in need.
 Through carefully crafted programs, the food bank aims to meet the immediate needs of Marylanders while simultaneously working to find long term ways to reduce hunger statewide.
-Currently distributing about 120,000 meals per day — a total of nearly 44 million meals annually — the Maryland Food Bank will continue to expand its efforts until hunger ends.
+Currently distributing about 112,000 meals per day — a total of more than 41 million meals annually — the Maryland Food Bank will continue to expand its efforts until hunger ends.

 Where does the Maryland Food Bank get food?